jasoncallen/DMOJ-Problems/README.md

 # DMOJ-Problems
-Solutions for selected problems from DMOJ.ca
+Solutions I used for selected problems from DMOJ.ca